 - Your organisation is in charge of its own security and systems.
 You’ll know your setup and can implement the best security you can afford.

 - Your data is in the hands of your organisation, which means you don’t need the internet to access your data.
 It also means there are potentially fewer GDPR implications for data storage (which may be important to organisations in some industries).

-- Downtime and technical difficulties are within your control: managers may find comfort in being able to talk to watch staff make fixes.
+- Downtime and technical difficulties are within your control.
+Managers may find comfort in being able to talk to, and watch, staff make fixes.

 Drawbacks of Onsite IT

 - Onsite IT is much more expensive in most cases.
 Your organisation has to spend on acquiring, installing, and maintaining your IT infrastructure.
 You also have to spend on hiring personnel to work on and maintain it.
 And you’ll also pay to power it all.

 - It is both expensive and time consuming to perform upgrades, especially where hardware is involved.
 Organisations have to budget for the potential of a server failure at the least convenient time, and the ramifications that might have to business continuity.

 - Without a decent backup and disaster recovery plan – which you’ll also have to manage yourself – your organisation stands the risk of losing everything in the case of a disaster (anything from a major fire to a leaking pipe above your equipment).

 - From backup to capacity expansion, the chances of human error are increased because your staff will be interacting with your IT infrastructure more than if data is hosted in a cloud network.